goschtl/zope/zope2book/trunk/source/Security.rst

 and for good reason.
 You don't want just anyone to be able to anonymously send email with your Zope server.

-The problem with this arrangement is that your DTML Method that sends email will fail for anonymous users.
+The problem with this arrangement is that your Script (Python) that sends email will fail for anonymous users.
 How can you get around this problem?
-The answer is to set the proxy roles on the DTML Method that sends email so that when it executes it has the "Manager" role.
-Visit the Proxy management tab on your DTML Method, as shown in the figure below.
+The answer is to set the proxy roles on the Script (Python) that sends email so that when it executes it has the "Manager" role.
+Visit the Proxy management tab on your Python script, as shown in the figure below.

 .. figure:: ../Figures/6-7.png